NIGMS/RNA-Seq-Differential-Expression-Analysis/README.md

 Accordingly, before starting, make sure you have a google account and have access to a Google Cloud Platform Project.

 Once you have these, you can begin by first navigating to https://console.cloud.google.com/ and logging in with your credentials.
 Then, in the top left of the screen, navigate to 'select a project', and choose the project you belong to.

+This tutorial will cost you just less than $3.00 assuming a n1-standard-8 machine, and assuming you delete the virtual machine and the storage bucket after you finish the tutorial.
+You can save some time by using an n2 machine, but it will cost a little bit more (thought not that much).

 ### Navigating to the Vertex AI Workbench